Tour Operator: Ancon Expeditions

 Today we are picked up at the lobby of the hotel 2.5 hours prior to our scheduled departure flight and transferred to Tocumen International Airport.
 Fly home (B)

-Lodging, all land, air and water transportation within Panama.
-All airport/hotel transfers on scheduled arrival and departure dates, meals as specified in the itinerary (B - breakfast, L - lunch, D - dinner), park, museum and related entrance fees, guides' services and expenses and the services of an in-bound land operator for airline re-confirmations and tour operations.
+Lodging, meals as specified in the itinerary (B - breakfast, L - lunch, D - dinner), all land, air and water transportation within Panama, all airport/hotel transfers on scheduled arrival and departure dates, private group guides' services and expenses, services of an in-bound land operator for airline re-confirmations and tour operations, park, museum and related entrance fees.